How Coaching Works

 I have found this structure works very well for ensuring progress so this is where my new coaching clients begin:

-By the end of each session, your next steps will feel clear, easy, and exciting!
+By the end of each session, your next steps will feel clear, easy, and inviting.

 • Availability for brief consults between sessions.